lilab-bcb/cumulus/docs/cumulus.rst

     * - output_de_xlsx
       - Array[File]
       - | List of spreadsheets reporting DE results (output_name.focus_key.de.xlsx), in which each file is associated with a focus of the input data.
         | Each cluster has two tabs: one for up-regulated genes for this cluster, one for down-regulated ones.
-In each tab, genes are ranked by AUROC and WAD scores.
+In each tab, genes are ranked by AUROC scores.
         | Genes which are not significant in terms of q-values in any of the DE test are not included (at false discovery rate specified in **alpha** field of `de_analysis inputs <./cumulus.html#de-analysis-inputs>`_).
     * - output_markers_xlsx
       - Array[File]